 What a question, conundrum, and challenge!
 Although we do not speak on behalf of all communities of color across America, our answer is to do as much as YOU can.
 Here are a few of our suggestions:

 Understand your privilege.
-With each loving act of kindness, consideration and compassion you extend, it is a privilege afforded to those who have benefited from the unequal and unjust systems currently in place.
-Privilege is a double-edge sword, cutting both ways but often not evenly.
+With each loving act of kindness, consideration, and compassion you extend, it is a privilege afforded to those who have benefited from the unequal and unjust systems currently in place.
+Privilege is a double-edged sword, cutting both ways but often not evenly.
 Should your sincere efforts not be received as you intended, be willing to listen, apologize, and correct.
-A traumatized community is struggling to be heard and their concerns be
+A traumatized community is struggling to be heard and have their concerns validated.

 These are a few suggestions that may help us create communities where health, wealth, and equality flourish.
 Stay in the fight (although at a responsible, social distance), stay connected, and most of all stay safe.
 Jammat means Community!

 Our mission is to provide holistic opportunities for people to enable them to develop and transform their lives, families, and communities for the better.